Repeal groups became a mighty force in the late 1920s and early 1930s. They wanted to repeal National Prohibition. Here’s the story.

 Major Repeal Groups

-This contributed to a proliferation of repeal groups.
+This contributed to a growth of repeal groups.
 Their membership grew quickly.
 So did their impact.
 The better-known groups included these.

 - The Association against the Prohibition Amendment.